Portable water purification: Activated charcoal adsorption

 Granular activated carbon filtering utilizes a form of activated carbon with a high surface area, and adsorbs many compounds, including many toxic compounds.
 Water passing through activated carbon is commonly used in concert with hand pumped filters to address organic contamination, taste, or objectionable odors.
-Activated carbon filters aren't usually used as the primary purification techniques of portable water purification devices, but rather as secondary means to complement another purification technique.
+Activated carbon filters are not usually used as the primary purification techniques of portable water purification devices, but rather as secondary means to complement another purification technique.
 It is most commonly implemented for pre- or post-filtering, in a separate step than ceramic filtering, in either case being implemented prior to the addition of chemical disinfectants used to control bacteria or viruses that filters cannot remove.
 Activated charcoal can remove chlorine from treated water, removing any residual protection remaining in the water protecting against pathogens, and should not, in general, be used without careful thought after chemical disinfection treatments in portable water purification processing.
 Ceramic/Carbon Core filters with a 0.5 μm or smaller pore size are excellent for removing bacteria and cysts while also removing chemicals.